Frequently Asked Questions

 - Requires that only an individual known to you or your family transports the cat(s) to the sanctuary.
 (We have had the sad experience of someone being hired from a social media response who collected a cat and a fee for transporting the cat to us, but the cat never arrived and the transporter was subsequently unreachable!).

 - Mail a copy of just the section of your trust document with the cat surrender details as described above and the signature page together with the completed generic surrender form to:

 Please read our adoption process.

 We are open 7 days a week, except major holidays, by appointment only.
-For tours, adoptions or spay/neuter appointments, call (559) 638-0490.
+For adoptions, spay/neuter appointments or tours, call (559) 638-8696 (Option 1).
 (For all other matters, please see our contact page.)
 For adoptions, you must submit an online application and receive approval before making your appointment.
 If you plan to stay overnight in the area, several local hotels offer special rates for our visitors.